AntonioDehesa/tilop/README.md

 Continued with the Python for CV course.
 Im already at the "Object detection" section.
 Looks really cool, but could not advance much.
 Too tired...

+## Day 39: March 10 2021
+### Today's progress:

+I only had time to do one quick problem.
+String rotation, from the CTCI.
+It was a really easy problem, at least compared to others i've done recently.

 <!---
 ## Day x
 ### Today's progress: